-Inland is impressive mountain scenery, particularly around Mt Zas while abundant springs and rich soil create green valleys of citrus and olive.
+Inland is some impressive mountain scenery, particularly around Mount Zas where abundant springs and rich soil help create green valleys of citrus orchards and olive groves.

-Rich farming mean the islanders have little need to attract tourism so Naxos maintains a strong Greek identity, particularly in the many unspolt traditional hill villages.
+Rich farming mean the islanders have little need to attract tourism so Naxos maintains a strong Greek identity, particularly in the many unspoilt traditional hill villages.